horttanainen/gitflow/README.md

 # gitflow
-scripts to make branching and generic repositorio maintaining easier.
+Scripts to make branching and maintaining repositories easier.